furkanertekinn/sql_examples/hw-2.md

 ## `select * from Sales.SalesOrderDetail where UnitPrice between 5.70 and 714.7043 and CarrierTrackingNumber like '%E' `

+# Sales.SalesOrderHeader tablosundan TerritoryID verisini IN komutu ile koşullu olarak ekrana getirdik.

+## `select * from Sales.SalesOrderHeader where TerritoryID in(1,2,3) `

 # Person.Person tablosundan FirstName ve LastName verilerini ekrana getirdik.

 ## `select FirstName , LastName from Person.Person `